-Observers are responsible for all their costs associated with attending the TC-RPPO.
+Observers are responsible for all their costs associated with attending the meetings of the TC-RPPO.

 The members may decide that a part of the meeting will be closed and therefore limited to TC-RPPO members only.

 Rule 4.
-Chairperson and Vice-Chairperson At the end of each TC-RPPO annual meeting, members should elect a Chairperson and a Vice-Chairperson following an agreed rotation as recorded in the reports of the TC-RPPO meetings and would take on their duties immediately.
-They will serve in this capacity until the end of the next TC-RPPO annual meeting.
+Chairperson and Vice-Chairperson At the end of each TC-RPPO annual meeting, members should elect a Chairperson and a Vice-Chairperson following an agreed rotation as recorded in the meeting reports.
+The Chairperson and the Vice-Chairperson would initiate their duties immediately.
+They serve in these capacities until the end of the next TC-RPPO annual meeting.
 The Vice-Chairperson will become the Chairperson in the following year.

+The Chairperson ensures observance of these Rules of Procedure including facilitating discussions, formulating conclusions, proposing time limits for speaker interventions, suspending, or adjourning the meeting and any other duties that will foster productive dialogue during the meeting.

-The Chairperson ensures observance of these Rules of Procedure The Vice-Chairperson will exercise the functions of the Chairperson in his/her absence.
+The Vice-Chairperson will exercise the functions of the Chairperson in his/her absence or as requested by the Chair.

 Rule 5.
 Rapporteur, Report Writing and Report to CPM

-A rapporteur should be elected from the members at the beginning of a TC-RPPO meetings to assist in the production of an accurate meeting report and ensure that decisions are correctly recorded.
+A rapporteur should be elected from the members at the beginning of the TC-RPPO annual meeting to assist in the production of an accurate meeting report and ensure that decisions are correctly recorded.

-The IPPC Secretariat is responsible for report writing reporting for the TC-RPPO annual meeting or any other convened meeting with input from the rapporteur.
+The IPPC Secretariat is responsible for report writing for the TC-RPPO annual meeting with input from the rapporteur.

-Reports of the TC-RPPO meetings should be prepared and presented to the CPM by the TC-RPPO Chairperson.
+Reports of the TC-RPPO annual meeting should be prepared and presented to the CPM by the TC-RPPO Chairperson.
 The report should include, inter alia, any points which the TC-RPPO has asked to be drawn to the attention of CPM.

 Rule 6.
 Decision-making

-The members make decisions by consensus.
-Situations where consensus cannot be reached shall be described in the meeting report detailing all positions expressed.
+Decisions will be taken by consensus whenever possible, otherwise by simple majority of the RPPOs present at the meeting.
+Situations where a decision is taken by simple majority or where a decision cannot be reached shall be described in the meeting report detailing all positions expressed.

 Rule 7.
-Actions between face-to-face meetings
+Actions between meetings

-If any decision is required from members Between face-to-face meetings a request should be submitted in writing to the Chairperson who consults the Vice-Chairperson and engages the IPPC Secretariat.
+If any decision is required

+Between annual meetings, a request should be submitted in writing by the TC-RPPO or the IPPC Secretariat to the Chairperson who consults the Vice-Chairperson and engages the IPPC Secretariat, if needed.
 A paper outlining the issue will be circulated to TC-RPPO members allowing a minimum of two weeks for comments.
-More time may be required if the decision requires consultation of the RPPO with its member countries.
-Decisions taken will be included in the report of the next TC-RPPO face-to-face meeting.
+More time may be alloted if the decision requires the RPPOs to consult their member countries.
+The outcomes of decisions taken in this manner will be included in the report of the next TC-RPPO annual meeting.

 Rule 8.
-Agenda for TC-RPPO meetings
+Agenda for TC-RPPO annual meeting

-A draft agenda should be developed by the IPPC Secretariat, in consultation with the Chairperson and Vice-Chairperson. in ..
+A draft agenda should be jointly developed by the Chairperson of the TC-RPPO and the IPPC Secretariat.

-The draft agenda should be circulated to all TC-RPPO members at least ten weeks ahead of the annual meeting requesting suggestions, additions or deletions.
+The draft agenda should be circulated to all TC-RPPO members at least ten weeks ahead of the annual meeting requesting suggestions, additions, or deletions.
 It should include a standing agenda point for members and the IPPC Secretariat to provide updates on their activities.
 If the TC-RPPO face-to-face meeting is held in Rome following CPM, no reports from the IPPC Secretariat will be necessary

 Rule 9.
 Documents